 Peak rental periods

 While I like my subscription most of the time, there were a few instances this summer where I was recommended sweaters and coats on the hottest days of the year.
 This was frustrating, and I assume it was because everyone was experiencing a heatwave and the demand for summer pieces was high.
-I’ve also noticed that if I return after a long weekend, I’ll have fewer options available to me so I try to return mid-week and before the weekend.
+I’ve also noticed that if I return after a long weekend, I’ll have fewer options available to me so I try to return mid-week or before the weekend.

 Whew!
 That was a lot of information about Armoire, but I hope it was helpful to those who have been curious about how I’ve been renting clothes and remixing my wardrobe so frequently over the past several months.
 Ultimately, this subscription rental service has been a huge game changer and I’ve really enjoyed wearing so many new garments over the past 8 or so months.